gersonmontenegro/rickandmorty/README.md

  - v0.1.9.
 Finally, this could be one of the last versions.
 Now it's necessary to improve our code.
 Firstly, by reviewing manually the code, and solving most obvious anti-patterns.
 The, it could be useful to scan the code with SonarQube.

 ![First final prototype](https://i.postimg.cc/kM6xDGkF/final.png)

+ - v0.1.10.
+Meanwhile some magic numbers are solved, it's been obvious there is no time to finish some features, suchs as unit testing, handle language, and add CI/CD process.

+ - v0.1.11.
+After checked the code, solve some issues, and use SonarQube to find flawless code and get 0 issues, this is the final version.
+Maybe is not perfect, and definitely I need more time to write more features (mentioned in the previous vervios), and solve the issue with pagination, but we're running out of time, so, is what it is.